-Employees in classes 4220 Personal Property Auditor, 4222 Senior Personal Property Auditor, 4224 Principal Property Auditor, 4261 Real Property Appraiser, 4265 Senior Real Property Appraiser and 4267 Principal Real Property Appraiser who possess and maintain any or all of the following advanced appraiser certificates shall receive a lump sum payment of one thousand dollars (\$1000) for each fiscal year the certification is maintained:
+Employees in classes 4220 Tax Auditor-Appraiser, 4222 Senior Tax Auditor-Appraiser, 4224 Principal Tax Auditor-Appraiser, 4261 Real Property Appraiser, 4265 Senior Real Property Appraiser and 4267 Principal Real Property Appraiser who are employed by the Office of the Assessor-Recorder and possess and maintain any or all of the following advanced appraiser certificates shall receive a lump sum payment of two thousand dollars (\$2000) for each fiscal year the certification is maintained:

-- 1) An Advanced Appraisers Certificate issued by the California State Board of Equalization; or - 2) A Certified General Appraiser certificate issued by the California Office of Real Estate Appraisers; or - 3) An "MAI" designation issued by the Appraisal Institute - 244.
-The lump sum payment shall be paid out on October 7, 2006 for fiscal year 2006-2007 and thereafter annually on the first pay period beginning on or after July 1st.
+- 1) An Advanced Appraisers Certificate issued by the California State Board of Equalization; or - 2) A Certified General Appraiser certificate issued by the California Office of Real Estate Appraisers; or - 3) An "MAI" designation issued by the Appraisal Institute - 247.
+The lump sum payment shall be paid out annually on the first pay period beginning on or after July 1st.